JBethay/DotSec/README.md

   "username": "normal@normal.com",
 }
 ```
 This endpoint mitigates the risks of the first by requiring the user to authenticate with a JWT and ensuring the user is in the "Admin" role to access it.
 Although it performs the same function as the insecure endpoint, it is safer as it restricts access to authenticated and authorized users.
-It employs Role-Based Access Control (RBAC), ensuring that only users with the necessary claims can access it.
+It employs Role-Based Access Control (RBAC), ensuring that only users with the required roles can access it.
 Additionally, this endpoint returns a dedicated response object that includes the "IsAdmin" field, further enhancing security by confirming user roles.
 `No Token:`
 <img src="./ScreenShots/bfla-secure-failed-no-token.png">
 `No Role:`